kyletress/sledsheet-api/README.md

 # Sledsheet API Documentation
 ## Authentication
 Sledsheet is a read-only API.
 Authentication is not required.
+The URL is `http://www.sledsheet.com/api`.

 ## API Endpoints
 ### GET /v1/athletes.json